harmonydata/harmonydata.github.io/content/en/blog/doxa-parsing.md

 {{< /htmlcode >}}

-{{< card heading="Register on DOXA AI" copy="Enter the competition on DOXA AI by fine tuning your own large language model and improve Harmony!" url="https://doxaai.com/competition/harmony-parsing" >}}
+{{< card heading="Register on DOXA AI" copy="Enter the competition on DOXA AI by fine tuning your own language model and improve Harmony!" url="https://doxaai.com/competition/harmony-parsing" >}}